$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: Basic notions

 These summands are irreducible $\Uun$-representations and the $k$-th one is called the \textit{$k$-th fundamental} $\Uun$-representation.
-We note that the $n-k$-th $\Uun$-representation is isomorphic to the dual of the $k$-th one.
-Moreover, the two cases $k=0,n$, which are duals, are called the \textit{trivial} $\Uun$-representation (recall that we denote it just by $\bC$).
-A notation that is important for us in the following is that, given an $>$-ordered $k$-element subset $S=\{s_1,\dots,s_k\}$ of $\{n,\dots,1\}$\footnote{This is in fact a point of possible confusion.
-We follow Cautis, Kamnitzer and Morrison, i.e. the sets $S$ are ordered decreasing.
-In order to make this visible, we write all involved sets decreasing.}, the \textit{tensor basis} of $\Lambda^k\bC^n$ is given by
+We note that the $(n{-}k)$-th $\Uun$-representation is isomorphic to the dual of the $k$-th one.
+Moreover, the two cases $k=0,n$, which are duals, are called the \textit{trivial} $\Uun$-representation.

+Given an $>$-ordered $k$-element subset $S=\{s_1,\dots,s_k\}$ of $\{n,\dots,1\}$ (we follow Cautis, Kamnitzer and Morrison, i.e. the sets $S$ are ordered decreasing; we write all involved sets decreasing), the \textit{tensor basis} of $\Lambda^k\bC^n$ is given by